autolab-project/autolab/docs/gui/control_center.rst

 The name of each *Device* configured in Autolab is represented in a tree widget.
 If the connection to a given instrument is not already established, a click on the associated *Device* will establish this connection.
 The corresponding *Element* hierarchy of this *Device* then appears.

+A tooltip will be displayed when passing the mouse over the *Elements* (if provided in the driver).

 Actions
 #######